wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 ### Use a Script Action from Azure Resource Manager templates

-In this section, we use Azure Resource Manager (ARM) templates to create an HDInsight cluster and also use a script action to install custom components (R, in this example) on the cluster.
-This section provides a sample ARM template to create a cluster using script action.
+In this section, we use Azure Resource Manager templates to create an HDInsight cluster and also use a script action to install custom components (R, in this example) on the cluster.
+This section provides a sample template to create a cluster using script action.

 > [AZURE.NOTE] The steps in this section demonstrate creating a cluster using a script action.
-For an example of creating a cluster from an ARM template using an HDInsight application, see [Install custom HDInsight applications](/documentation/articles/hdinsight-apps-install-custom-applications/).
+For an example of creating a cluster from a template using an HDInsight application, see [Install custom HDInsight applications](/documentation/articles/hdinsight-apps-install-custom-applications/).

 #### Before you begin

 * For information about configuring a workstation to run HDInsight Powershell cmdlets, see [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure/).
-* For instructions on how to create ARM templates, see [Authoring Azure Resource Manager templates](/documentation/articles/resource-group-authoring-templates/).
+* For instructions on how to create templates, see [Authoring Azure Resource Manager templates](/documentation/articles/resource-group-authoring-templates/).
 * If you have not previously used Azure PowerShell with Resource Manager, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager/).

 #### Create clusters using Script Action

 1. Copy the following template to a location on your computer.
-This template installs R on headnode as well as worker nodes in the cluster.
+This template installs Giraph on the headnodes as well as worker nodes in the cluster.
 You can also verify if the JSON template is valid.
-Paste your template content into [JSONLint](http://jsonlint.com/), an online JSON validaton tool.
+Paste your template content into [JSONLint](http://jsonlint.com/), an online JSON validation tool.

 			{
 		    "$schema": "http://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",